rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 # Polygons

 Our `PolygonGeometry` class will provide the ability to render *regular polygons* which are 2D shapes where all sides and angles are equal.
-Regular polygons include equilateral triangles (3 sides), squares (4 sides), pentagons (5 sides), hexagons (6 sides), heptagons (7 sides), octogons (8 sides), and so on.
+Regular polygons include equilateral triangles (3 sides), squares (4 sides), pentagons (5 sides), hexagons (6 sides), heptagons (7 sides), octagons (8 sides), and so on.

 We can calculate the points of a polygon with radius $r$ as equally spaced points along the circumference of a circle with the same radius $r$.
-Recall that previously we defined the circular path of a moving triangly by using $x=r\cdot\cos(t)$ and $y=r\cdot\sin(t)$ where $t$ is the number of radians.
+Recall that previously we defined the circular path of a moving triangle by using $x=r\cdot\cos(t)$ and $y=r\cdot\sin(t)$ where $t$ is the number of radians.
 Together, these are the parametric equations for specifying points along the circumference of a circle.
-When the number of points is small and we draw straight lines between each consecutive point, we get common polygons such as hexagons (6 points) and octogons (8 points).
-As as the number of points increases, we get shapes that look closer and closer to a circle (imagine 32 points, for example).
+When the number of points is small and we draw straight lines between each consecutive point, we get common polygons such as hexagons (6 points) and octagons (8 points).
+As the number of points increases, we get shapes that look closer and closer to a circle (imagine 32 points, for example).

 The image below demonstrates how to draw a polygon with triangles by dividing $2\pi$ radians into equal angles.
 The number of divisions is the same as the number of sides for the polygon which is also the same as the number of vertices.
-The polygon pictured below is an octogon, so $\theta=\frac{2\pi}{8}=\frac{\pi}{4}$.
+The polygon pictured below is an octagon, so $\theta=\frac{2\pi}{8}=\frac{\pi}{4}$.
 Then, the equations for the circumference of a circle give us the vertices,

 $$\begin{aligned}
 P_0 &= (r\cdot\cos(\frac{\pi}{4}),r\cdot\sin(\frac{\pi}{4})) \\